 Kapalbhati Pranayama Benefits

-There are endless benefits of practising it.
+There are endless benefits of practising Kapalbhati Pranayama.
 The asana aims to achieve a holistic well-being of the mind and body.
-Here’s a list of Kapalbhati Pranayama benefits that you can enjoy with regular practises.
+Here’s a list of Kapalbhati Pranayama benefits that you can enjoy with regular practice.

 Benefits for Health

 Apart from the perks of practising Kapalbhati Pranayama described above, there are several other benefits for health when one engages in this activity every day.
 This includes diabetes control in an individual.
 The pancreas secretes hormones that initiate the breakdown of sugar.
-An asana like this can particularly be helpful to produce sufficient insulin in the body to reduce oxidative stress and enable sugar breakdown to release energy.
+An asana like Kapalbhati Pranayama can be particularly helpful to produce sufficient insulin in the body to reduce oxidative stress and enable sugar breakdown to release energy.

 We are also aware of its immense contribution to weight loss.
 Through toning the abdominal muscles, the fat accumulation in the abdominal region is reduced.
 This not only strengthens the core but also helps to avert the risk of obesity in individuals.

-One can also find relief from constipation with the regular practice of it.
+One can also find relief from constipation with the regular practice of Kapalbhati Pranayama.
 By boosting the immune system, the scope of attack of microbial infections is also reduced.

 Benefits for the Brain/Mind